 You may apply for funding to cover the purchase or construction of equipment and apparatuses which are deemed necessary for the completion of the specific project.
 If you apply for funding to cover the purchase of a single piece of equipment in excess of DKK 500,000, excluding overhead/administration expenses, you must document the expenses - preferably in the form of a quote attached as an appendix.
 After completion of the grant, purchased equipment, etc., will become the property of the administrator or the institution/business that purchased the equipment according to the grant documentation.

-In the organisation of the call, DFF has decided that funded equipment is assumed to be subsequently used, and therefore the equipment will not be subject to demands of repayment of any potential residual value.
+Funded equipment is assumed to be subsequently used, and therefore the equipment will not be subject to demands of repayment of any potential residual value.